cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/share-new-site.md

 Once saved, you can share the subdomain created and visitors can reach your local web server environment.

-## Optional: Add an Access policy
+## Optional: Add a Zero Trust policy

 When you create the DNS record, any visitor will be able to view that new site.
 You can restrict the audience to certain users by adding a rule in Cloudflare Access.
 You can also build this Access rule before creating the DNS record so that the site is never accessible to the rest of the Internet.

-Before you build the rule, you'll need to follow [these instructions](https://developers.cloudflare.com/access/getting-started/access-setup) to set up Cloudflare Access in your account.
+Before you build the rule, you'll need to follow [these instructions](/setup) to set up Cloudflare Access in your account.

 Once enabled, navigate to the `Applications` page in the Cloudflare for Teams dashboard.
 Click `Add an application`.